alem0lars-yoroi/ctfs/2016-sharif-ctf/ure/writeup.rst

 *The encryption and decryption functions seem to be really similar to the ones described in the challenge*.
-But that algorithm by default doesn't implement the 4th algorithm, i.e. the *re-encryption* algorithm which is the algorithm I need to use to get another cipher-text corresponding to the same original message.
+But that algorithm by default doesn't implement the 4th algorithm, i.e. the *re-encryption* algorithm which is the algorithm I need to use to get another ciphertext corresponding to the same original message.

 The *URE* algorithms implementation based on *ElGamal* is